rrovetto/rrovetto/README.md

 **Hi :smiley:** - I'm a formal ontologist, conceptual data modeler (MBSE), and terminologist with 22 publications.
 I serve in semantic web, ontology, aerospace, and (inter)national standards organizations.
 I can help **clarify complex concepts** in formal, philosophical and applied ontology development and use, as well as semantic and knowledge modeling.
 I can help **create or improve terminologies, ontologies, and metadata**.
-Specialties are (1) ontology & terminology for [spaceflight](https://ontospace.wordpress.com) :earth_americas:, (2)  _generic (or foundational/upper) ontology_, and (3) _[ethical](https://github.com/rrovetto/Ethical-Ontology-Development), methodological, and foundational topics_ in ontology/semantic modeling.
+Specialties are (1) ontology & terminology for [spaceflight](https://ontospace.wordpress.com) :earth_americas:, (2)  _generic (or foundational/upper) ontology_, and (3) _[ethical](https://github.com/rrovetto/Ethical-Ontology-Development), methodological and fundamental topics_ in ontology/semantic modeling.
 I also pursue service & training in water search & rescue ([services](https://www.dropbox.com/s/cgl1npz51amp3lm/BoatingServices_Rovetto_Apr2020.pdf?dl=0)), and digital [photography](https://tinyurl.com/y3k34cfb).

 **I'm actively open to both study (PhD studentship) and employment opportunities, worldwide.** (authorized to work in US, EU)